Malpique: Where the soul is lost in black coral

 What you put up with

 All in all it is a long way to the bottom of the outer reef.
 A bottle on the back, and off into the water?
-It’s no longer that simple.
+It’s not that simple anymore.

-Dives with gases that you can’t breathe on the surface require a lot of planning and preparation.
+Dives with gases that cannot be breathed at the surface require a lot of planning and preparation.
 First of all, we need a dive plan: Where do we want to go, how long, what gases do we need?
 They then have to be mixed, the equipment may have to be adjusted again, and only then can we get started.
 So, after you manage to actually be in the water with all the equipment.
 And you know you have to get out too….

 But then you look up from below.
 Directly below you the sand at 90m, above you this wall that you have always only glimpsed from above.
 Vertically upward, you emerge again, toward the sun shining through the fir trees.
 At 60m you feel at home again, flat, almost at the top.
-And remember how deep it felt just two weeks before, with air.
+And you remember how deep that felt just two weeks prior, on air.

-At that moment, I had to think about rebreathers.
+There, in that moment, I finally had to start thinking about rebreathers.
 I have since been able to see the area and a few others with my JJ, and it was the best decision I have made in recent years.
 But that will be a new story.

 WordPress Cookie Notice by Real Cookie Banner